Usha Verma: Early life and education

 Usha Verma was born on 5 May 1963 in Haridwar, Uttrakhand to Basant Kumar and Usha Verma.
 She completed her master's degree in English from S.D.
 Degree College and B.S.M.
 Degree College, Roorkee, Uttar Pradesh.

 Later she was married to Lal Bihari on 29 January 1988 and had a son and a daughter in a few years.

 Personal interests

 She was interested in social work.
 She was even a member of joint committee of empowerment of women in 1999, then a member of committee on welfare of Scheduled Castes and Scheduled Tribes in 2004 and also was a member of Committee of Social Justice and Empowerment from 2004 to 2009.

-She loves to sing, cook as well as paint.
-She also works for the upliftment of the downtrodden, the poor children and women; and works for an ideal society which may satisfy the basic needs of the people.
-By profession she also works an agriculturist, architect, political and social worker as well as a business person.
+She has interests in singing, cooking, and painting.
+She is associated with social initiatives focused on the welfare of underprivileged children and women.
+Professionally, she is an agriculturist, architect, political and social worker, and businessperson.